Fely Irvine

 Fely Irvine (born 9 January 1989) is an Australian actress, singer and dancer.
 She was a former member of Hi-5 between 2009 and 2011 after three years with the group and became a contestant in The Voice.
-Irvine went on the live in the U.S. where she sings on the Mastros circuit.
-She was a contestant on American Idol and made top 60.
-Irvine is of half-Chinese/Spanish and half-Scottish ancestry.

 Personal life

 Irvine became engaged to Home and Away star Tai Hara in January 2015, and the couple married in Bali in January 2017.
 Their first child, a daughter, was born in late 2020.
+She went on the live in the U.S. where she sings on the Mastros circuit.
+She was a contestant on American Idol and made top 60.
+She is of Filipino and Scottish ancestry.